NATURE-themed events taking place throughout the autumn will encourage local people to get involved with the rewilding of an important urban waterway.

-And on Wednesday 19 October, a free ‘nature safari’ to the Wash Brook nature reserve will take place, leaving Aylestone Recreation Ground at 10am.
+Unfortunately, an event planned for Tuesday 18 October, at ‘spooky’ Saffron Heath, with craft activities and information about bats, will not now be able to take place.
+But on Wednesday 19 October, a free ‘nature safari’ to the Wash Brook nature reserve will go ahead, leaving Aylestone Recreation Ground at 10am.
 Themed craft activities will also be on offer in the library at Aylestone Leisure Centre from 10am-1pm.

 Further events planned to watch out for include tree-planting in Oadby and work to improve infrastructure along the river at Knighton Park and Hughenden Drive, where volunteers can help the city council and the Trent Rivers Trust with landscaping and the installation of natural riverbank reinforcements.
 Sign up to become a volunteer at leicester.gov.uk/saffronbrook, where you can also find details of all events and activities.

 Cllr Adam Clarke, who is deputy city mayor for transport, clean air the climate emergency, said: “We’re already getting some great feedback from this project, with almost 100 volunteers (95) getting involved in 50 sessions aimed at managing habitats, identifying wildlife and improving biodiversity along the brook.